AndrewGodfrey/prat/auto/Readme.txt

-The 'auto' folder is for things that are automatically generated:
+The 'auto' folder is for things that are automatically generated, i.e. part of prat but excluded from the git repo.
+This includes generated files, inputs e.g. settings, installation database, and outputs like log files.

 nugetPackages\
 	Installed nuget packages (e.g. installed by Update-DevEnvironment.ps1)